lqc/thinkcspy/source/variables_expressions_statements.rst

         17
         >>> int("23 bottles")

+This last case doesn't look like a number --- what do we expect?

     .. sourcecode:: python3

         Traceback (most recent call last):
         File "<interactive input>", line 1, in <module>
         ValueError: invalid literal for int() with base 10: '23 bottles'

-The last case shows that a string has to be a syntactically legal number, otherwise you'll get one of those pesky runtime errors.

-The type converter `float` can turn an integer, a float, or a syntactically legal string into a float.
+The type converter `float` can turn an integer, a float, or a syntactically legal string into a float:

     .. sourcecode:: python3